-EU JHA agencies and in particular Europol2, Frontex3 and eu-LISA4 take on a particular role in Horizon Europe.
-They assist the European Commission on relevant research and innovation activities and on specific topics that identify them as desirable to be involved after grants have been awarded.
+EU JHA agencies and in particular Europol4, Frontex5 and eu-LISA6 take on a particular role in Horizon Europe.
+They assist the European Commission on relevant research and innovation activities and on specific topics that they identify as desirable to be involved after grants have been awarded.